mathiashsteffensen/secrets-manager/README.md

 Main features:
 * CLI tools for editing and managing encrypted secrets
 * AppConfig
-  * Load AES encrypted files independent of the CLI tool, just provide an encrypted secrets file location and a key file location
+  * Load encrypted YAML files
   * Merge encrypted secrets with other YAML config files
   * Check if keys exist before attempting to fetch their values for easy error handling
   * Alternatively just call AppConfig.MustGet("key") and let it panic